iamReinir/notes/exePresentation.md

 If you are confident about your brand no matter at what stage it is, then no competitor can be a source of threat for you, because you are doing your best and remaining calm.

-II.
-Some more ideas => important but too general to be really helpful
+## Some more ideas => important but too general to be really helpful

 1. Optimize Your Product and Service
 1. Effective Marketing Strategy